Erudika/paraio.org/src/monolite/partials/033-restauth.md

 ### JSON Web Tokens - client access based on permissions

-Para apps can create new users and grant them specific permissions by implementing social login (identity federation).
-First a user authenticates with their social identity provider such as Facebook, then comes back to Para with the `access_token` and is issued a new JSON Web Token that allows him to access the REST API.

-> **Important:** By default, access to the root app is disabled for API clients for security reasons.
+> **Important:** Access to the root app can be enabled or disabled for API clients.
 > Setting the configuration property `para.clients_can_access_root_app` to `true` would allow clients with access tokens
 > to make API calls to the root app.
 This is useful if you only have one app on the server.
 This doesn't affect clients
 > that use an `accessKey` and a `secretKey`, only those that use access tokens.

+In production, when Para is deployed as a multitenant server (hosting many apps), it is recommended that API clients are not allowed to access root app through the API with `para.clients_can_access_root_app = false`.

+Para apps can create new users and grant them specific permissions by implementing social login (identity federation).
+First a user authenticates with their social identity provider such as Facebook, then comes back to Para with the `access_token` and is issued a new JSON Web Token that allows him to access the REST API.

 JWT tokens are a new standard for authentication which is similar to cookies but is more secure, compact and stateless.
 An encoded token looks like this: